vivanova97/SCV_Git_PR/Git_Instructions.md

 Go to the new directory via your terminal.
 In the terminal, type in command `git init`.
 Next, type command `git add .` to add the files to the next commit.
-Finally, type `git commit -am "your comment"`.
+Finally, type `git commit -m "your comment"`.
 Congratulations, changes to your directory are now being tracked by Git!

 ## 5. Saving Changes Made to Repository